-Time theft costs US businesses $11 billion per year, with 1 in 2 employees admitting to adding between 15 and 60 minutes to their timesheets.
-Using a rostering management system, you keep employees from rounding out working hours and not clocking breaks.
+Time theft costs US businesses $11 billion annually, with 1 in 2 employees admitting to adding between 15 and 60 minutes to their timesheets.
+Using a rostering management system keeps employees from rounding out working hours and not clocking breaks.
 With RosterElf, you have full transparency into the clock in and out times to manage time theft.

-And lastly if you’d like to work with the raw data simply head over to the Australian Bureau of Statistics (ABS) here: Australian Industry 2017-2018 and if you’d like to dive deeper into the industry analysis data simply head here: Australian Industry Data.
+And lastly, if you’d like to work with the raw data, simply head over to the Australian Bureau of Statistics (ABS) here: Australian Industry 2017-2018.
+If you’d like to dive deeper into the industry analysis data, simply head here: Australian Industry Data.

 Above is our 2021 Update on Business Profit Numbers.
-Keep reading on below for the historic data set from the 2015-2016 ABS Study.
+Keep reading the historical data set from the 2015-2016 ABS Study below.

 To the untrained eye, it can appear that a business with a line of customers out the door is making a massive profit.